EasierMTL/chinese-translation-app/server/loadtest_cli/README.md

 python ./cli.py -c ./config.yaml
 ```

-This will start the AWS instance and load test it with the settings defined in [`config.yaml`](./config.yaml)
+This will create and start the AWS instance and load test it with the settings defined in [`config.yaml`](./config.yaml)

 ## Load-Testing without CLI